oakes/Nightmod/TUTORIAL.md

 ## Getting Started

 After downloading the jar file from [the website](https://nightmod.net/) and running it, you'll see a screen listing several different types of games.
-Let's start off with the simplest one, Barebones 2D.
+Let's start off with the simplest one, Barebones.
 After clicking it and giving it a name, you should see a screen saying "Hello world!" at the bottom.
 Now click the button at the top that looks like a grid, and you'll see a file grid appear that contains "core.clj".
 Click that to open the file in the built-in editor.

 ## Game Structure